cgeneske/cyberark-aws-auto-onboarding/README.md

    may be accomplished via a standard CloudFormation Stack or as a StackSet, whichever your preference.
 Given a single additional region for example, simply deploying as a standard stack into that region may be easiest.
-   3. _For a multi-account, single/multi-region deployment_ - You must deploy this template to all target accounts and regions (i.e. those containing EC2 instances you wish to include for auto on-boarding); a task that is perfectly suited for a CloudFormation StackSet.
+   3. _For a multi-account, single/multi-region deployment_ - You must deploy this template to all target accounts and regions (i.e. those containing EC2 instances you wish to include for auto on-boarding); a task that is well suited for a CloudFormation StackSet.
 A fully automated StackSet deployment mode using service-managed permissions (the AWS Organizations construct) is viable here, though other modes of StackSet deployment
    (such as self-managed permissions) are also viable.
-   >**Note**: Deploying this stack into your solution account/region will not cause any harm, but take note that it will not deploy any resources either and thus result in an effectively void stack.
+   >**Note**: Deploying this stack into your solution account/region is not required and would be a benign action, resulting in a stack that is void of any
+   > resources.
+This is due to the fact that all neccessary resources for AOB to function for the solution account/region are inclusive
+   > to the `CyberArk-AOB-MultiRegion-CF.yaml` and `CyberArk-AOB-MultiRegion-VaultEnvCreation.yaml` templates.
-6. Upload the old/existing key pairs used to create instances in your AWS region to the Key Pair Safe in the Vault according to the following naming
-convention: `AWS.[AWSAccount].[Region].[KeyPairName]` Example - AWS.1231231231.us-east-2.Mykey
+7. If not leveraging EC2 key pairs automatically created by the solution, or for leveraging existing key pairs that were originally used for creating instances in your AWS region, existing EC2 key pairs must be uploaded to the Key Pair Safe in the Vault according to the following naming convention: `AWS.[AWSAccount].[Region].[KeyPairName]` Example - AWS.1231231231.us-east-2.Mykey

 ### Environment Type and Verification Keys
 There are two options for Environment Type: `Production` or `POC`.
 The selection made governs whether the solution Lambdas